What Is Freediving?

 The freeediver swims down along a guide rope and returns to the surface with the same weight with which he left the surface.
 He is not allowed to assist himself by pulling on the line, either down or up.
 The only equipment permitted is a suit, weightbelt (if necessary), mask or fluid goggles and nose-clip.
 The swim style used to date has been breast-stroke.

 This was a discipline originally very popular in Cuba and South America, where freediving equipment was hard to obtain.
 The diver equipped with wet suit (optional), mask or nose clip (optional), weight belt (optional), but without fins, pulls himself down along a weighted line towards the bottom and returns to the surface the same way.
 If he wears a weight belt he must return to the surface without dropping it.
-The current world record registered by AIDA stands at 106m.

 This is a non-depth discipline where a diver holds his breath (usually lying in a pool) with the face submerged, for the maximum possible time.